-Incineration plant of Trieste, view from the navigable changed of Zaule (Photo: Fabrizio Bidussi)
+Incineration plant of Trieste, view from the navigable canal of Zaule (Photo: Fabrizio Bidussi)

 ONE CUBIC KILOMETER OF GASSEOUS POLLUTANTS PER YEAR, 80,000 TONNAGES OF BOTTOMAND FLY ASHES ENDING UP IN LANDFILLS: THE PRICE OF THE DISPOSAL OF ITALIAN WASTE IN THE INCINERAION PLANT OF TRIESTE.